 - Crazy Kings: Added with Clockwork City DLC

-In each game type there are three teams (one from each faction), and you win by either reaching the point limit or by having the highest total by the end of the match.
+In each game type there are three teams (though they are a mix of the factions), and you win by either reaching the point limit or by having the highest total by the end of the match.

 - Ald Carac: A dilapidated ruin of an ancient Dwemer city